jwulf/deathstar-appliance/README.md

 In the Console at the bottom of the screen enter the command:

-git branch test
+git checkout test

 To switch back to the stable branch issue the command:

-git branch 1.0-stable
+git checkout 1.0-stable

 Switching to the Development Branch
 ===================================